cjhdev/lora_device_lib/porting.md

 ### Managing Device Nonce (devNonce)

-In LoRaWAN 1.0.3 and earlier, devNonce is randomly generated.
-Since this is a 16bit number collisions are likely, which means devices may fail to join again in future.

-In LoRaWAN 1.0.4 and up, devNonce is a counter from zero.
-This counter is not stored with session since it is longer lived than session.

-Real devices will need a way to save and restore devNonce over resets.

-LDL will push 'nextDevNonce' to the application as argument to the LDL_MAC_JOIN_COMPLETE event.
+LDL will push 'nextDevNonce' to the application as argument to the LDL_MAC_DEV_NONCE_UPDATED event.
 The application can restore this value as 'devNonce' argument to LDL_MAC_init().

+DevNonce is incremented for each join request frame sent during OTAA.
+The server will ignore frames containing DevNonce values it has seen before.

+LDL cannot restore DevNonce from session state since it is longer lived than session state.

 ### Managing Join Nonce (joinNonce)

-LoRaWAN 1.1 renamed appNonce to joinNonce and declared it to be a counter of the number of successful joins maintained by the server.

-When the joinAccept indicates that LoRaWAN 1.1 is in use, LDL will only accept the joinAccept if joinNonce is greater than the last cached joinNonce.

-LDL will push the updated value to the application as an argument to the LDL_MAC_JOIN_COMPLETE event.
-A cached value can be restored by passing it as an argument to LDL_MAC_init().
+LDL will push 'joinNonce' to the application as argument to the LDL_MAC_JOIN_COMPLETE event.
+The applciation can restore this value as 'joinNonce' argument to LDL_MAC_init().

+LDL will reject join accept messages that have a joinNonce field less than the joinNonce stored in memory.

-LDL does not keep this counter with session state since it is longer lived than session state.
+LDL cannot restore JoinNonce from session state since it is longer lived than session state.

-Caching/restoring this value is optional since resetting it to zero at LDL_MAC_init() will not stop joinAccept from being accepted, but it will leave LDL open to replay attacks during OTAA.

 ### Modifying the Security Module